KSWD (FM)

-KSWD (94.1 MHz, "94.1 The Sound") is an FM radio station in Seattle, Washington.
-Owned by Audacy, Inc., it broadcasts a soft adult contemporary format.
+KSWD (94.1 FM, "Emma 94.1") is a radio station in Seattle, Washington.
+Owned by Audacy, Inc., it broadcasts a hot adult contemporary format.
 KSWD's studios are located on Fifth Avenue in Downtown Seattle; the station broadcasts from two transmitters located near Issaquah on Tiger Mountain, with its main transmitter operating at 73 kW effective radiated power (ERP) and its auxiliary transmitter operating at an ERP of 53 kW.

 KSWD broadcasts in HD Radio, formerly carrying a blues format on its HD2 subchannel branded as The Delta.

 History

-Top 40/MOR (1961-1968)
+Top 40/MOR (1961–1968)

 The station's legacy on FM radio dates back to July 8, 1961, when it signed on as KOL-FM, a simulcast of its AM sister station KOL (1300 AM).
 From 1962 to 1967, KOL-FM was owned by television producers and game show moguls Mark Goodson and Bill Todman; during this period, KOL-AM-FM aired top 40 and middle of the road formats.
 The pair of stations was sold to Buckley Broadcasting in 1967.

-Progressive rock (1968-1975)
+Progressive rock (1968–1975)

 The station had a progressive rock format from 1968 to 1975, competing with KISW and, starting in 1974, KZOK-FM.

-Beautiful music (1975-1978)
+Beautiful music (1975–1978)

-In 1975, the station changed its call letters to KEUT and its format to beautiful music.
+In 1975, the station changed its call sign to KEUT and its format to beautiful music.

-Country (1978-2017)
+Country (1978–2017)

-The station changed to its long-running country format as KMPS-FM on February 1, 1978, continuing to simulcast its AM sister.
+The station changed to its long-running country music format as KMPS-FM on February 1, 1978, continuing to simulcast its AM sister.
 Throughout the 1980s, 1990s, and early 2000s, KMPS-FM was the dominant (and sometimes only) country station in the Seattle area.

 EZ Communications bought KMPS-AM-FM from Hercules Broadcasting in 1986.
 EZ sold the AM station to Salem Communications ten years later in 1996.
 In July 1997, EZ merged with American Radio Systems.
 Westinghouse/CBS bought American Radio Systems' stations (including KMPS) on September 19, 1997.
 In June 1998, CBS split off the radio division under the revived Infinity Broadcasting name, which would be renamed CBS Radio in December 2005.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 KMPS would be retained by the new company, making it a sister station to country competitor KKWF as well as KHTP, KISW, and KNDD.
 To meet ownership limits set by the Federal Communications Commission (FCC), sister stations KFNQ, KJAQ, and KZOK-FM were divested to iHeartMedia.
-The merger was approved on November 9, 2017 and was consummated on November 17.
-At Noon on the same day as the completion of the merger, after playing "Friends in Low Places" by Garth Brooks, KMPS-FM switched to all-Christmas music, leading to speculation that the station was planning to change formats after the holiday season.
+The merger was approved on November 9, and was consummated on November 17.
+At noon on the same day as the completion of the merger, after playing "Friends in Low Places" by Garth Brooks, KMPS-FM switched to all-Christmas music, leading to speculation that the station was planning to change formats after the holiday season.
 On-air personality Deanna Lee denied that this was the case, and stated that KMPS would remain a country station.
 However, the rumors would turn out to be true.